Published on May 29th, 2013 | by Rachel Budke2

 - 3 tablespoons dried lavender

 - 4 cups water

-- In a small saucepan over medium heat, combine 1 cup of water with the sugar.
+- In a small saucepan over medium heat, combine 1 cup of water with the sugar and lavender.

 - Bring to a boil, stirring occasionally.